 Her go-to Diwali flower of choice?
 Roses, which Chauhan buys in a range of bright, autumnal hues.
-“Rose petals are absolutely beautiful, and they are great fillers in the rangoli design and on the tabletop,” says Chauhan.
+“Rose petals are absolutely beautiful, and they are great fillers in the rangoli design and on the tabletop,” Chauhan says.

 Pass the puri please

-Diwali is also a festival of food and lots of it.
-“We spend two or three days before Diwali cooking…making things which take a really long time as a family,” shares Chauhan.
+Diwali is also a festival of food, and lots of it.
+“We spend two or three days before Diwali cooking…making things which take a really long time as a family,” Chauhan shares.
 “It really brings us together.”

-A Diwali dining table is typically festooned with flowers, garlands, and candles and laid out with tons of sweet treats like ladoo and gulab jamun, and a selection of chaat, savory street snacks found at food stalls, carts, and train stations across India.
+A Diwali dining table is typically festooned with flowers, garlands, and candles, and laid out with tons of sweet treats, such as ladoo and gulab jamun, and a selection of chaat, savory street snacks found at food stalls, carts, and train stations across India.

-“I call chaat the Indian version of nachos,” says Chauhan.
-“They have different layers and textures and ingredients, and you can make it seasonal or according to your taste buds and that’s what makes it so fantastic.”
+“I call chaat the Indian version of nachos,” Chauhan says.
+“They have different layers and textures and ingredients, and you can make it seasonal or according to your taste buds.”

 How can everyone celebrate Diwali?